 Garnet-biotite amphibolite from A835 roadside (Grid Ref.
 NH443 584) just south of Rogie Falls car park, 2.5km north west of Contin, Highland.
+A, B and D were taken in plane polarised light; D and E under crossed polars.

 An amphibolite is a medium grained regionallly metamorphosed igneous rock composed mainly of hornblende with minor biotite, plagioclase feldspar and quartz.
 Garnet can be present, as in this specimen.

-The hornblende can be seen to have two prismatic cleavages intersecting at 56deg. (acute angle) as seen in the centre and centre right in photo A. The strong pleochroism viewed in plane polarised light is evident when comparing A with B, the colours varying from dark green-brown to pale green-yellow.
+The strong pleochroism viewed in plane polarised light is evident when comparing A with B, the colours varying from dark green-brown to pale green-yellow.
 C is the same section viewed in cross polarised light.
-Some of the quartz crystals show pale yellow to orange interference colours due to the section being slightly over 30microns thick.
+Some of the quartz crystals show grey to white interference colours.

 Sections D and E each show two pale pink garnets with quartz intergrowths.
-Since their structure is cubic garnets are almost always isotropic, i.e. they are opaque under crossed polars, as seen in E. The bright white patch in A,B and C, top left, is "holeite", i.e. a hole in the thin section.
+Since their structure is cubic garnets are almost always isotropic, i.e. they are opaque under crossed polars, as seen in E.

 Top of page